Do you own Canon EOS M100 and looking for some new Canon M100 lenses?

 - Slight chromatic aberrations

-Best Wide-Angle Lens For Landscape Photography
+#2 Best Runner-Up: Best Wide-Angle Lens For Canon M100

 The lens's focusing performance is impeccable, with a reasonably fast focus that does not hunt for a shot.